 ATTENTION.
-Message from the Field Museum Field Guides Team: We are happy to share that we have received an astonishing number of guides in 2020 and 2021.
-Due to this high volume of submissions, our team is taking longer to review field guides and can no longer offer a timeline for publication.
+Message from the Field Museum Field Guides Team: Due to the high volume of submissions, our team is taking longer to review and edit field guides and can no longer offer a timeline for publication.
 Authors will receive communications about the progress of their guides when entering the final review/editing phase.
 Please use Submittable for all communications regarding your field guide.
 We thank authors and partners for their patience as we work tirelessly to support your scientific contribution!

 To get started, download the template that's the best fit for the photos and software you have: